panagiotiskon/Multi-Threaded-Network-Server/README.md

     ./poller [portnum]  [numWorkerthreads]  [bufferSize]  [poll-log]  [poll-stats]

-#### This project is part of this assignment which you can find more info [here](https://github.com/panagiotiskon/Multi-Threaded-Network-Server/files/12233943/HW2.pdf)
+#### This project is part of a semester assignment for which you can find more info [here](https://github.com/panagiotiskon/Multi-Threaded-Network-Server/files/12233943/HW2.pdf)